Giovanni Battista Rinuccini: Return to Italy and death

 Rinuccini returned to Rome in November 1649 where he presented the Pope with a repport entitled "Relazione delle cose in Irlanda", which recounts his stay in Ireland in 36 chapters.
 Rinuccini returned to his diocese in Fermo in June 1650.
 He died on 13 December 1653 in Fermo.

 Commentarius Rinuccinianus

 Rinuccini had planned to write a detailed account of his mission after his return to Fermo and had asked two Irish Capuchin friars, Richard O'Ferrall and Robert O'Connell, to come to Fermo to help him with that task.
 After his death, the two Cupuchins wrote in Florence the work now called the Commentarius Rinuccinianus in five volumes.
-It stayed in manuscript from and would only be printed in 1949.
+It stayed in manuscript form and would only be printed in 1949.

 This account blames personal vainglory and tribal divisions for the Catholic disunity in Ireland.
 In particular, it blames the Old English for the eventual Catholic defeat.
 The Gaelic Irish, it claimed are more sincere Catholics, despite being less civilised.